Nudism, Nudist and Nudity Throughout History

 Some of the greatest Renaissance minds in America included Walt Whitman, Henry David Thoreau, Benjamin Franklin, and President John Quincy Adams.
 Each of these men not only praised the taking of daily nude air baths, but also advocated nude swimming.
 President Adams could be seen frequently swimming and bathing naked in the Potomac.
 Walt Whitman wrote that man and nature could only be close if both were naked.
 He told of how the clothed in the cities were the ones who were dying of disease and illnesses and that nudity is not a crime or a sin, rather it is fear and the longing for respectability and power among the classes that is the real sin.

 By the same token, Henry David Thoreau stated numerous times in his writings that we must be naked to begin to even comprehend the glory of Nature.
-He also advocated that whatever other people believed in, be it God or Nature or the Sun, or just the spirit of the Earth, man would never be able to comprehend it if he did not practice nudism and rid himself of articles such as clothing that man allowed to come between himself and his other.
-Mark Twain also mentioned the joy of nudism in his books on Tom Sawyer and Huck Finn, which often had the boys skinny dipping in joy and freedom.
+He also advocated that whatever other people believed in, be it God or Nature or the Sun, or just the spirit of the Earth, man would never be able to comprehend it if he did not practice nudity and rid himself of articles such as clothing that man allowed to come between himself and his other.
+Mark Twain also mentioned the joy of nudity in his books on Tom Sawyer and Huck Finn, which often had the boys skinny dipping in joy and freedom.

-Not only were statesman and noted authors bringing the message of nudism, but also other arts were enjoying a body Renaissance.
+Not only were statesman and noted authors bringing the message of nudity, but also other arts were enjoying a body Renaissance.
 In France, a Renaissance of painting was being enjoyed.
 Henri Matisse and other painters were thumbing their noses at Victorian England by painting works in bright, bold, colors, and bringing back the use of nudes in a joyful manner.

 Called Fauves or wild beasts, the Fauve painters began to celebrate the body with paintings of nude men and women dancing in joy and abandon.
 Some of the most famous painters of modern time emerged from the Fauve period including Matisse, Marquet, Manguin, and Rouault.
-Again, a correlation between the world’s most famous art and the acceptance of nudism must be drawn.
+Again, a correlation between the world’s most famous art and the acceptance of nudity must be drawn.

 Nudism vs. Naturism and Nudist vs. Naturist